 Education is two-fold: internally for members on the issue and externally for legislators to learn about the industry or profession.
 Both are necessary to appropriately engage stakeholders on an issue.
 Legislators pass regulations with good intentions, unaware of unintended consequences on necessary industries.
 Create standard speaking points, compile relevant industry data and showcase information on members’ important work and contributions.
 Brand these materials from the association to strengthen the legitimacy of the source and advise members on how to use these resources so key messages are clear and consistent.
 Keep members informed both on the steps the association is taking to protect them and on the issue itself.
 This is especially critical if additional information is needed from members about the profession or industry.
 Members need to know and trust why they are providing additional information.

 There are many ways to advocate for your members, from coordinating a grassroots members’ communications campaign to hiring outside expertise.
 It is also possible to use a combination of strategies.
 It is critical to get the issue and data in front of the people that are shaping the legislation.
-Engaging outside expertise of an attorney, PR professional or lobbyist can be the key to making your issues known.
+Engaging outside the expertise of an attorney, PR professional, or lobbyist can be the key to making your issues known.
 These experts have the relationships and access to officials, as well as the skills needed to get your issue in front of lawmakers.

 Look for other industries or professions potentially impacted by the legislation.
 Research if another association is already working with legislators on the same issue.
 Reach out to them to potentially collaborate, thus increasing the impact of your combined messages, speaking with a common voice and elevating the importance of the issue.
 This is a great way to share resources as well as show the wider implications of whatever is being introduced.